xiaoluo-whu/SP/README.md

 	If you want to make a package for production environment, you should launch the project through following command: nohup java -jar sp-service-1.0.0-SNAPSHOT.jar --spring.profiles.active=prod &
                   nohup java -jar sp-web-1.0.0-SNAPSHOT.jar --spring.profiles.active=prod &

+## auto-generate mybatis mappers, interfaces and models
+	The project contains a plugin "mybatis-generator", which could generate mybatis mappers, interfaces and models with a simple few clicks.
+	Suppose you want to add those files according to the mysql table "demo".
+	First of all, modifying the generatorConfig.xml through adding the following line in the area of tag <context id="MysqlContext">.
+	<table tableName="demo" domainObjectName="Demo"><property name="useActualColumnNames" value="false" /></table>
+	Then, click the idea maven side-bar on the right, find the plugin and right click it, then select "Run Maven Build".
+Then those tedius mapper files could be auto-generated.

 ## How to launch:
 	1.switch to the root directory of the project SP/, run